 When using the YAML text files, creating advanced queries is pretty straightforward as you can define the different selectors as text to trigger the process.

 The complexity comes when trying to implement the same level of functionality the language provides in the UI as there can be many branches, nested selectors, operators, etc.

 The initial UI implementation only supported a single span wrapper with its attribute expressions and a separated input for pseudo selectors.

 Another important issue is that if a user creates a selector that uses any of the language features that are not supported by the UI, then, when viewing it in the UI, the selector won't match the original text version.
 Trying to edit it will break the selector in most of the cases.

-At Tracetest, we knew we needed to let users build complex queries using some advanced query method in the near future.
-And with that in mind, we started thinking about the key features that we wanted to implement with the advanced editor.
+Users needed the ability to build complex queries using advanced query methods.
+With that in mind, we started thinking about the key features that we wanted to implement with the advanced editor.
 They are: